Startup Security Utility on a Mac with an Apple T2 Security Chip

 Full Security boot policy

-Full Security is the default boot policy, and it behaves similar to iOS and iPadOS or Full Security on a Mac with Apple silicon.
-At the time that software is downloaded and prepared to install, it is personalized with a signature that includes the Exclusive Chip Identification (ECID)—a unique ID specific to the T2 chip in this case—as part of the signing request.
+Full Security is the default boot policy, and it behaves much like iOS and iPadOS or Full Security on a Mac with Apple silicon.
+At the time that software is downloaded and prepared to install, it is personalised with a signature that includes the Exclusive Chip Identification (ECID) — a unique ID specific to the T2 chip in this case — as part of the signing request.
 The signature given back by the signing server is then unique and usable only by that particular T2 chip.
-When the Full Security policy is in effect, the UEFI firmware ensures that a given signature isn’t just signed by Apple but is signed for this specific Mac, essentially tying that version of macOS to that Mac.
+The Unified Extensible Firmware Interface (UEFi) firmware is designed to ensure that when the Full Security policy is in effect, a given signature isn’t just signed by Apple but is signed for this specific Mac, essentially tying that version of macOS to that Mac.
 This helps prevent rollback attacks as described for Full Security on a Mac with Apple silicon.

 Medium Security boot policy